Sonosax Mini R82 Review

 One thing Sonosax could update would be that the user could rotate the screen so that 'Up' would be any orientation they choose.
 The button orientation would also follow the orientation of the screen.
 As of now, I am using it in a horizontal position and have trained myself to navigate the menus with the text and meters turned 90 degrees.
 The ability to rotate the menus would be ergonomically convenient and also aesthetically in keeping with the design.
 With the screen rotated 90 degrees counterclockwise, the meters and menus would be parallel with the engraved logo.
 The buttons would also follow the orientation of the screen when turned.

 The screen suffers from the same 'beauty mark' that I have seen on some other R4 units.
 It kind of sucked when I first saw it.
 I hadn't even used it for a few weeks and it just appeared.
 I think it got a little bigger since then but hasn't grown since.
 It doesn't affect the performance, it's just a little annoying to look at.
-[But Marilyn had a mark on her face too, and this is just as sexy.]

 The buttons have a beveled recess around them so that they can be flush with the unit.
 While this looks great, it seems like a dust and debris collector in the long run.
 On my 744t the squishy buttons began to intermittently work after two years possibly because the contacts were dirty or somehow just stopped working.
 However, one thing I didn’t like about the 633 was the ‘snappy’ sounding buttons and the squishy buttons of the R82 are a much quieter solution.
 A silent weatherproof button would be an ideal option.

 Top side.
 Only 80 other people in the WORLD have this recorder!